Policy last updated

 - more appropriate education settings are locally available

-Principals are encouraged to discuss non-standard enrolment applications with their regional disability coordinator before submitting the application form.
+Principals are strongly encouraged to discuss non-standard enrolment applications with their regional disability coordinator before submitting the application form.
 Once completed, specialist settings must email the form to their regional office, with their regional disability coordinator included as a recipient.
 Email addresses for each regional office are listed within the application form.

-Non-standard enrolment approval
+Non-standard enrolment appeal application approval

 The regional office will communicate their decision to the specialist setting in writing.
-Following this, the specialist setting must communicate the regional office’s decision to the parent/carer in writing, using the letter template provided to them by the region.
+Following this, the specialist setting must communicate the regional office’s decision to the parents/carers in writing, using the letter template provided to them by the region.
 The specialist setting may update this letter template with additional information relevant to the student’s circumstances if required.

 Reviewing non-standard enrolments